We’ve moved the world to protect animals for more than 50 years

 A history of campaigning

 We've campaigned for lasting change for decades.
 Launched in 1985, our campaign against bullfighting moved almost 50 cities in France and Spain to ban bullfighting.
 In the same decade, India banned the trade in frogs' legs after six years of WSPA campaigning — saving more than 30 million frogs annually.
 And in the 1990s, our Libearty campaign helped to outlaw bear dancing in Greece, Turkey and most of India.
-Today, we keep piling on the pressure — add your voice to help protect animals.
+Today, we keep piling on the pressure.
+Discover different ways that you can add your voice to help protect animals.

 A history of global action